 King County Metro began documenting its ULBs for the first time in its 2018 Transit Asset Management Manual (TAMM).
 Metro monitors the condition of its vehicles against its ULBs to facilitate financial planning and replacement, and ensure adequate lead times for replacements.

 Metro uses age (and how age compares against ULBs) as benchmarks for asset replacements.
 However, while age is used as a consideration for retirement, it is not the only factor, as Metro needs to balance retirements with the phasing of new procurements and new vehicles being put in service.
 Since there can be long lead times to procure new vehicles, it can take many years to phase out an entire fleet, which can result in many vehicles being kept in service beyond their useful life, and beyond what may be economical for the agency.
-Replacement of vehicles is not only dependent on age, but is also tied to available funding to purchase replacement vehicles.
+Replacement of vehicles is not only dependent on age but is also tied to available funding to purchase replacement vehicles.

-There is some variation between the ULBs documented in Metro’s 2018 TAMM and the ULBs used in Metro’s 2019 NTD reports, as illustrated in Table 2-1.
+There is some variation between the ULBs documented in Metro’s 2018 TAMM and the ULBs used in Metro’s 2019 National Transit Database (NTD) reports, as illustrated in Table 2-1.
 ULBs can vary across different fleets; they do not need to be the same for a given vehicle type.
 Discussions with staff identified that not all the ULBs listed in Table 2-1 accurately reflect when vehicles are actually being retired; the decision whether to retire a vehicle is often made on a vehicle by vehicle basis, taking into consideration a range of factors (e.g., age, mileage, condition, major incidents or breakdowns, etc.).

-Table 22-1: 2019 TAMM vs. NTD ULBs
+Table 2-1: 2019 TAMM vs. NTD ULBs